ni-kismet/engineering-flot/README.md

 ## Installation ##

-Just include the Javascript file after you've included jQuery.
+Just include the JavaScript file after you've included jQuery.

 Generally, all modern browsers are supported.

-Internet Explorer < 9 is not supported.

 You need at least jQuery 1.2.6, but try at least 1.3.2 for interactive charts because of performance improvements in event handling.